Boma (enclosure)

 it has been incorporated into many African languages, as well as colonial varieties of English, French and German.

 As a livestock enclosure, a boma is the equivalent of kraal.
 The former term is used in areas influenced by the Swahili language, and the latter is employed in areas influenced by Afrikaans.

 In the form of fortified villages or camps, bomas were commonplace in Central Africa in the 18th and 19th century.
 They were commonplace throughout Africa, including in areas affected by the slave trade, tribal wars and colonial conquest, and were built and used by both sides.

 Apart from the neatly built stockades shown in illustrations of bomas, the term, in practice, more often resembled the structure shown in the illustration accompanying this article.
 In that form, they often were referred to by the likes of J. A. Hunter and Henry Morton Stanley.

-Alternate use

-In British colonies, especially in remote areas, boma came to be used to mean government offices because in the late 19th century such offices usually included a fortified police station or military barracks, often in the form of a timber stockade, though some had stone walls.
-Many were called forts, as in 'Fort Jameson', 'Fort Manning', or 'Fort Rosebery'.
-In the 20th century it came to mean the district or provincial government headquarters, even where fortifications were no longer required.

-Boma is still commonly used in the African Great Lakes and Southern Africa with this meaning, along with the definition of a livestock enclosure.